 University of California, Berkeley

-Dr. Vance is also an associate professor of immunology and pathogenesis at the University of California, Berkeley.
+Dr. Vance is also a professor of immunology and pathogenesis at the University of California, Berkeley.

 Russell Vance, the son of two biochemists, had just earned a degree in biochemistry when a rebellious streak took hold of him.
 "I didn't want to do what my parents had done," he says.
 So the young radical decided to become a philosopher.